John-Abbott-College/4A8-Notes/12b_Milestone_3_4_UserStories.md

 **Acceptance Criteria**

-* Method that returns a list of Expense objects is updated to retrieve them from the database.
+* Method that returns a list of Events objects is updated to retrieve them from the database.
 * The list should be sorted by Id.
 * Date is returned as a DateTime object
 * Tests updated/added

-### New expense
+### New Event

 As a user of the Calendar API,
-I am able to add a uniquely identified expense that has
+I am able to add a uniquely identified event that has

 *  a date,
 *  an amount,